dsteves28/CyberSecurity-Bootcamp/19. SIEMs Part 2/README.md

 What sort of mitigation could you use to protect against this?

-- If failed attempts from a given IP address exceed a threshgold, that address can be locked out.
+- If failed attempts from a given IP address exceed a threshold, that address can be locked out.
     - Would fail if attacker is using a botnet.

 - Use multi-factor authentication.